neboduus/chat-parser/README.md

 # Readme

-An example of ChatParser implemented using Python and following TDD.
+An example of ChatParser implemented using Python and following TDD that solves the problem stated in ASSIGNMENT.md

 ### Requirements